fulldiveVR/FulldiveExtenstion.Hide/README.md

 * Provides access to the hidden anonymous network Invisible Internet and "i2p" sites
 * Open-source

-To start using **Fulldive VPN**, all you need is an android phone.
+To start using **VPN**, all you need is an android phone.
 Just run all three modules and enjoy safe and comfortable Internet surfing.
 However, if you want to get full control over the application and your Internet connection - no problem!
 There is access to a large number of both simple and professional settings.
-You can flexibly configure **Fulldive VPN** itself, as well as its modules - **DNSCrypt**, **Tor** and **Purple I2P**, to satisfy the most non-standard requirements.
+You can flexibly configure **VPN** itself, as well as its modules - **DNSCrypt**, **Tor** and **Purple I2P**, to satisfy the most non-standard requirements.

-**Fulldive VPN** is an all-in-one application.
+**VPN** is an all-in-one application.
 After installation, you can remove all of your VPN applications and ad blockers.
- In most cases, **Fulldive VPN** works better, is more stable, and faster than free VPNs.
+ In most cases, **VPN** works better, is more stable, and faster than free VPNs.
  It does not contain any ads, bloatware and does not spy upon its users.

-### Why Fulldive VPN is better than other similar applications:
+### Why VPN is better than other similar applications:
 * There are no analogs))).
 * The only application that provides handy use of **DNSCrypt** on Android.
 * It is often more stable than the Orbot application, which also uses the Tor network.